borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 skipped.
 And you still have to run `borgmatic check` (or just `borgmatic`) in order for checks to run, even when a `frequency` is configured!

+This also applies *across* configuration files that have the same repository configured.
+Just make sure you have the same check frequency configured in each—or the most frequently configured check will apply.

 If you want to temporarily ignore your configured frequencies, you can invoke `borgmatic check --force` to run checks unconditionally.